funcslam/hasicp/README.md

-# Haskell SICP
+# SICP in Haskell
-The Glorious Haskell Coursework through the Classic Textbook SICP!
+A Haskell revision for the classic textbook *Structure and Interpretation of Computer Programs*.